wyatt727/reconpro/README.md

+Below is the updated README.md file in its entirety.
+Note that the new version now highlights the use of a shared aiohttp session for improved asynchronous HTTP requests in the fuzzing process, along with other minor wording updates.

 # ReconPro

 **ReconPro** is a comprehensive reconnaissance and fuzzing platform written in Python.
 Designed for ethical hacking and authorized penetration testing, ReconPro combines advanced scanning techniques with robust external integrations—including GF, nuclei, subfinder, gau, and waybackurls—to thoroughly assess web targets.
 With a modular architecture, it is easy to maintain, update, and extend.